IRAP has additional staff members working in the field who are not listed here for confidentiality reasons.

 Sarah Vaughan Troyer

-Sarah Vaughan Troyer is IRAP’s Institutional Giving Manager.
+Sarah Vaughan Troyer is IRAP’s Director of Institutional Giving.
 Prior to joining IRAP, Sarah was the Major Gifts Officer at the Girl Scouts of Greater New York, where she managed fundraising efforts around the organization’s capital campaign and annual fund giving society.

 Sarah also spent over three years at the Global Justice Center, where she served as the Director of External Relations, spearheading the organization’s development and communications departments.